dsj-data/CustomerSegmentation/README.md

 --------------------------
 ## Next Steps
-- Add customer lifetime value (CLV) features for more robust segmentation
-- Deploy clustering model in CRM system for real-time assignment of new customers
-- Run live A/B tests on targeted campaigns per segment
+- **Additional Feature Engineering**: Enrich dataset with new behavioral/transactional features
+- **Real-time Scoring**: Build an API service that assigns new customers into clusters in real time
+- **Business Applications**:
+  - Use K-Means clusters to drive personalized recommendation systems
+  - Improve customer segmentation for retention campaigns and VIP customer management